HCK172/titanic/docs/README.md

 In this model we choose to use the `rbf` kernel which is essentially an expansion to an "infinite" hyperspace of Gaussians.
 Therefore, if there is a why to seperate the data points by a single boundary this method has a chance to find it.

 Below is the code that impliments the model.
 The commented code below was used to perform a parameter search to find an optimal fit to the data.
 The highest ranked outcome was used.
 There is no particular reason for using a random search -we were just experimenting with the tools availiable natively in `sci-kit learn`.
-In fact, it is likely faster to use a straigt-forward grid search for a problem with so few features; however, this random search will scale more favorable as the number of features grows.
+In fact, it is likely faster to use a straigt-forward grid search for a problem with so few features; however, this random search will be more practical as the number of hyper parameters in future models grows.

 ```python